5 Winning Email Sequence Templates for 2023

 This next email should arrive shortly after the first (no later than one day, and no sooner than three hours).
 In the last email, you introduced yourself and gave them a few clear next-step instructions to take.

-In this email, you turn attention to THEM in a bid to create engagement.
+In this email, you turn attention to them in a bid to create engagement, whether by posing a question, providing a feedback form, or asking them to participate in a short survey.

 - What’s your biggest challenge right now?